 Article 8: Access to institutions and circulation within them

+The profession of lobbying and public affairs consulting does not require specific or privileged access to the institutions.
 However, when a voluntary register is implemented by a parliamentary assembly or a national, European or international institution, it complies with the rules of access and circulation set out by this register, whether it is enrolled in it or not.

 Article 9: Respect for regulations and codes of conduct

+The profession of lobbying and public affairs consulting respects the internal regulations of the representative assemblies and national, European and international institutions.
 It also subscribes to the principles of the corresponding codes of conduct when they are put in place, in particular at the National Assembly, the Senate, the European Parliament and the European Commission.
+It considers the recommendations issued by the Senior Authority for transparency in public life focussing on the relationships of representatives of interests with the actors in public life.

 Article 10: Official documents, conferences and clubs

+The profession of lobbying and public affairs consulting respects the rules in effect for obtaining and circulating official documents, and is specifically prohibited from distributing them for profitable purposes.
+It is also prohibited from organising—within the institutions—symposiums, meetings, clubs and events during which external participants will be invited to intervene subject to a financial contribution.
 It furthermore prohibits the use for commercial purposes of the aforesaid symposium or club with any official logo or any reference to an institution.
 It ensures a pluralistic and non-partisan, transparent and equitable approach within the conditions of enrolment in or membership of the symposiums, clubs and events that it organises.
 It lastly agrees to make public the name of the financial partners of these events, on a Web site or at the place of organisation of these events.

 — Requirements